2 Nautical Days in Nice

 Shop until you drop, then turn and walk back down the avenue towards Place Masséna, the main square in town.
 Featuring a mix of architectural styles, including Classicism and modern design, you’ll notice an abundance of red ochre buildings which reflect Nice's historical connections with Italy.

 This cultural hub is a focal point for events, including the annual Nice Carnival, and on any given day you’ll likely encounter street performers and other buskers looking to entertain a crowd.
-The major pedestrian area connects several important avenues and notably features a monochrome checkerboard pattern in the tiles surrounding the central “Fountain of the Sun” statue.
+This major pedestrian area connects several important avenues and notably features a monochrome checkerboard pattern in the tiles surrounding the central “Fountain of the Sun” statue.
 This water feature includes a prominent likeness of Apollo, the Greek god of the sun, circled by other planetary deities.

 Colline du Château

 The hill is not just a historic site; it’s also a beautiful park.
-Well-maintained pathways, lush gardens, and a man-made waterfall make it a pleasant urban oasis perfect for a stroll or a picnic.
+Well-maintained pathways, lush gardens, and a man-made waterfall make it a pleasant urban oasis perfect for a stroll or picnic.
 Families, photographers, and history buffs looking to enjoy a natural break from the bustling city below can reach the point by traversing various winding paths circling the hillside.
 Regardless of how you arrive, a trip to Nice is not complete without experiencing the bird’s eye view seen from Colline du Château.

 If you don’t want to take the stairs to the top of the hill, there’s a free elevator at the end of the Promenade des Anglais, specifically located at: 1 Rue des Ponchettes, 06300 Nice, France.

 When we arrived at the overlook, a friendly photographer was stationed taking shots for tourists with his vintage camera.
-Offered as a free service, we ended up tipping him a few euros, but either way you’ll immediately end up with a mock newspaper printout fashioned with your hilltop portrait as the header image!
+Offered as a free service, we ended up tipping him a few euros, but either way you’ll instantaneously end up with a mock newspaper printout fashioned with your hilltop portrait as the header image!
 This was such a fun souvenir to collect from Nice, and with a free price tag your only payment is the energy exerted walking up to the overlook!

 Prior to ascending the hill, be sure to check out the famous #ILoveNice statue located just around the corner of the ground-level promenade, right past the Colline du Château elevator.